cordialgerm/foe_foundry/data/5e_canonical/wraith.md

 ***Life Drain***. *Melee Weapon Attack:* +6 to hit, reach 5 ft., one creature. *Hit:* 21 (4d8+3) necrotic damage.
 The target must succeed on a DC 14 Constitution saving throw or its hit point maximum is reduced by an amount equal to the damage taken.
 This reduction lasts until the target finishes a long rest.
 The target dies if this effect reduces its hit point maximum to 0.

 ***Create Specter***.
 The wraith targets a humanoid within 10 feet of it that has been dead for no longer than 1 minute and died violently.
 The target's spirit rises as a specter in the space of its corpse or in the nearest unoccupied space.
 The specter is under the wraith's control.
-The wraith can have no more than seven specters under its control at one time.
+The wraith can have no more than seven specters under its control at one time.</statblock>